mediaelement/mediaelement-plugins/docs/chromecast.md

 The `poster` attribute is not required as well, but most of the media players use a static image when media is being broadcast in Chromecast, so **it is recommended its use**.

+Also, a page can contain **ONLY ONE** sender; otherwise, an error indicating that `cast-button` has been registered will be logged.

+To avoid that, [this link](https://jsfiddle.net/Luuwnjfm/6/) shows a way to get away with it if you have to render your player dynamically.

 ## API

 Parameter | Type | Default | Description